VLDB2020/VLDB2020.github.io/submission-guidelines.md

 - For each submission cycle, the CMT site will be open for submissions from the 20th of the previous month.
 For example, the submissions for February 2020 will be accepted from January 20th onwards.
 - Initial reviews will usually be available on the 15th of the next month following the submission deadline, and they will include notice of acceptance, rejection, or revision requests.
 - For revision requests, the reviews will be specific with regard to the expectations from the revision, and only one revision is permitted.
 - Authors may take up to three months to produce a revised submission.
-The last three revisions deadlines will be May 15th.
-June 15, 2020 is the final revision deadline for consideration to present at VLDB 2020; submissions received after this deadline will roll over to VLDB 2021.
+The last three revisions deadlines will be May 15th, June 15, and July 15 2020.
+June 15th is the final revision deadline for consideration to present at VLDB 2020; submissions received after this deadline will roll over to VLDB 2021.
 - The final reviews of revised papers will usually be available by the 15th of the month following the revision submission.
 - While all attempts will be made to adhere to the schedule mentioned above, authors are advised that reviewing turnaround times may be subject to fluctuations.